El Paso County DUI Court Guide

 1. Arraignment (First Appearance)

-• When it happens: The arraignment is your first court appearance.
-It typically occurs within a few weeks of your arrest.
-The exact date and time will be on your release paperwork.
+The arraignment is your first official court appearance.
+It usually happens within a few weeks of your arrest.
+At the arraignment, you will be formally advised of the charges against you and your rights.

 2. Pre-Trial Hearings